martin-king/kingetal_2020_resamplingenso/figure2/readme.md

 1. To plot the Taylor diagram: Open the previously created file `ensomerge_djf.nc` in GRADS, use `write_fortaylor.gs` to produce `ensomerge_atm_djf_fortaylor_2ndrun.txt` for the North Atlantic sector.
 2. Use plottaylor.m in Matlab to plot the Taylor diagram.
-3. Repeat 1. and 2. to produce JF and ND Taylor diagrams.
+3. Modify `write_fortaylor.gs` and repeat 1. and 2. to produce JF and ND Taylor diagrams.
 4. The 5th and 95th percentiles panels are found with the help of the Taylor diagrams and the *.txt files from 1. to identify which samples are at these levels, then plotted using plotcomp.gs like for Figure 1.

 ## Input data: